complate/complate-sample-http4k/README.md

 [![Build Status](https://travis-ci.org/complate/complate-sample-http4k.svg?branch=master)](https://travis-ci.org/complate/complate-sample-http4k)

+(!)
+NOTE: this does not work at the moment, as the [complate-http4k](https://github.com/complate/complate-http4k) adapter is not published to a public repository.

 This sample demonstrates the usage of [complate](https://github.com/complate) as a templating engine for [HTTP4K](https://http4k.org) (a Kotlin based HTTP toolkit).
 Therefore, this demo project makes use of the [complate-http4k](https://github.com/complate/complate-http4k) adapter.